7 Land-Cover classification

 Figure 7.2: k-means classification map for two clusters and one year (2012) of leaf area index (LAI) data.

 As the example uses an unsupervised classification we do not know what land cover types are included in this map.
 The model that we generate is therefore purely data informed, and not validated against external known Land-Use and Land-Cover locations.
 However, a quick visual inspection shows that for a k of 2 the split between the clusters divides vegetation from glaciers, water bodies, and urban areas (Figure 7.2).
 The (seasonal) differences in LAI were used in the k-means analysis to minimize the (seasonal) variance between pixels.
 In particular, our analysis with two classes separates areas with a seasonal dynamic from those without one.
 Although the k-means algorithm is fast it only has one parameter which can shape the outcome of algorithm (i.e. k).
 The model is therefore too inflexible for more complex classification tasks.
-The k-means model is therefore rarely used as a scalable solution to generate maps based upon in-situ validation data (see below).
+Moreover, the k-means model is rarely used as a scalable solution to generate maps based upon in-situ reference labels.
+Approaches using reference labels are part of supervised machine learning (see example below).

-In this example I used an index, i.e. LAI, which does not provide sufficient information to distinguish between more subtle Land-Use or Land-Cover classes (e.g. evergreen forests and or mixed forest types).
+In the above example I used a single index, i.e. LAI, which does not provide sufficient information to distinguish between more subtle Land-Use or Land-Cover classes (e.g. evergreen forests and or mixed forest types).
 In short, a better approach would use more data and a more sophisticated model approach to create an informed model which scales easily to different land cover types and new locations.

-In contrast to k-means, one can use supervised classification of data where reference data is used as a benchmark on which to train a machine learning algorithm.
-A supervised machine learning algorithm will try to minimize the classification error on a known training or validation dataset.
-The methodology, model complexity and parameters are dependent on the provided data, the complexity of the problem and at times the available computational resources.
+In contrast to k-means, one can use supervised classification of data where reference data is used as labels on which to train a machine learning algorithm.
+A supervised machine learning algorithm will try to minimize the classification error on a known training or testing dataset.
+The methodology, model complexity and parameters are dependent on the provided data, the complexity of the problem and the available computational resources.

-For example the MODIS land-cover and land-use product (MCD12Q2) use >1500 validation locations, three years of temporal data and a variety of multiple spectral bands, as well as ancillary data (topography, view angle geometry) to train their boosted classification tree Friedl et al. (2010).
+For example the creation of the MODIS land-cover and land-use product (MCD12Q2) uses >1500 reference locations, three years of temporal data and a variety of multiple spectral bands, as well as ancillary data (topography, view angle geometry) to train their boosted classification tree (Friedl et al. 2002, 2010).
 In the below example I will try to recreate a part of the MCD12Q2 LULC workflow (red boxes, Figure 7.3).
-A full introduction to machine learning is beyond the scope of this course and I refer to Boehmke and Greenwell (2020), Kuhn and Silge (2022) and Stocker et al. (2023) for an introduction in machine learning using R.
+A full introduction to machine learning is beyond the scope of this course and I refer to Boehmke and Greenwell (2020), Kuhn and Silge (2022) and the AGDS book for an introduction in machine learning using R.

 Figure 7.3: The full MODIS MCD12Q1 LULC classification workflow (after Friedl et al. 2010).
 The red boxes highlights the section covered in the worked example.

 Critical in our exercise is the reference data we use to classify different Land-Use and Land-Cover types with.
-Generally ground truth data is used in order to create a training dataset.
+Generally ground truth data is used in order to create training and testing datasets.
 This ground truth data are locations which are visually validated to belong to a particular Land-Use or Land-Cover class.
 These data are gathered by in-situ surveys, or leverage high(er) resolution data and visual interpretation to confirm the the Land-Use or Land-Cover type.

 For example, the LUCAS database of the European Commission Joint Research Center provides three-yearly survey data on the Land-Use and Land-Cover state (d’Andrimont et al. 2020), while the Geo-Wiki project used crowdsourcing to confirm Land-Use and Land-Cover types using high resolution remote sensing imagery (Fritz et al. 2017).
 Other products use in house databases using similar approaches (Friedl et al. 2010).
 In this example, I will rely on the freely available crowdsourced (Geo-Wiki) dataset (Fritz et al. 2017).
-These validation labels which differ slightly from the International Geosphere-Biosphere Programme (IGBP) classes used in the MCD12Q1 product, but the general principles are the same.
+These ground truth labels differ slightly from the International Geosphere-Biosphere Programme (IGBP) classes used in the MCD12Q1 product.
+Nevertheless, the general principles are the same.

 validation_sites <- readr::read_csv(